 Improper functioning of the heart results in heart diseases such as angina pectoris, congestive heart failure, cardiomyopathy, cardiac arrest, etc.

-For more information on the functions of human heart, keep visiting BYJU’S website or download BYJU’S app.
+For more information on the functions of the human heart, keep visiting BYJU’S website or download BYJU’S app.